Hiking With Ben

 The swift-flowing creek was shin-deep and a couple of metres wide.
 It was half-choked with fallen timber, all moss-covered.
 Ferns, grasses, and bushes grew right up to the edge of the banks, hemming in the water.
 Treefern fronds and tree branches reached across overhead.
 Fat vines hung down from so far above that they seemed to drop from the sky.

-The bridge looked old — they certainly aren’t built this way anymore — but it appeared to be in good condition despite the many long years of neglect.
-Cautiously I stepped on to it.
+The bridge looked old — they certainly aren’t built this way anymore — but appeared to be in good condition despite the many long years of neglect.
+Cautiously I stepped on it.
 The wet logs weren’t too slippery, but the crosspieces were as slick as ice.

 Mid-stream I stopped to admire the scene down the creek valley.
 In front of me was a cascade of treefern fronds.
-Behind them rose some huge old beech trees, and behind them mountain ash.
+Behind them rose some huge old beeches, and behind them mountain ash.
 The view was softened by the fog rising from the wet rainforest.
-Beams of golden light shot through the haze, but the overwhelming impression was that of green: dark green and light, smooth textures and rough, and everything gleaming with a sheen of water.
+Beams of golden light shot through the haze, but the overwhelming impression was of green: dark green and light, smooth textures and rough, and everything gleaming with a sheen of water.

 What lay beyond the far end of the bridge was concealed by a wall of glossy dark green leaves.
 When I stepped off the bridge and through the foliage I entered a world of darkness and muddy dampness.
 Just past the bridge was a minor branch of the creek running across the forest floor, well above the level of the main creek.
 It wasn’t deep, but I was glad of my boots and gaiters.